 "Centering community voice"

-Please join us for an exciting and informative community engagement session for the Out of Many, One Mural Project!
+Please join us for the final community engagement session for the Out of Many, One Mural Project!
 Learn more about the project here.

 Time & Location

 - Friday, February 17 - 12 pm - 1:30 pm

 What to Expect

 - Artists will be presenting a project overview and drafts of the mural for community feedback